-With great joy and gratitude, Jesuits West welcomed nine new novices who entered the Society of Jesus at The Jesuit Novitiate of the Three Companions in Culver City, Calif., on August 20.
+With great joy and gratitude, Jesuits West welcomed new novices who entered the Society of Jesus at The Jesuit Novitiate of the Three Companions in Culver City, Calif., on August 20.

 The novices completed their First Probation with the Mass of Investiture on September 3.
-We offer prayers of gratitude to God for the great blessing of these nine men.
+We offer prayers of gratitude to God for the great blessing of these men.

 Dominic Heesang Chai

 Chai, 38, was born in Seoul and grew up in Southern California.
 He received his BA from UC Berkeley and PhD from the London School of Economics.
 He taught international business ethics and strategy at the universities of Manchester, Seoul National, and London.
 He also worked as a corporate executive adviser.
 Recently, he walked the Camino de Santiago, made pilgrimages to Yamaguchi and Loyola, and volunteered at CAFOD, the Catholic international development charity.
 He is a novice chess and tennis player, and oboist.

 Frederico G.B.
 Gianelli